-The Dallas paternity and support attorney team at the Law Office of Julie Johnson is well-versed in complicated family law matters.
+The Dallas paternity and support attorney team at The Texas Divorce Lawyer is well-versed in complicated family law matters.
 This includes cases in which paternity is disputed or when a mother seeks financial resources by establishing paternity and support in Dallas.

 There are many nuances of Texas paternity laws and establishing paternity.
 Our legal team offers an initial consultation so that clients like you can get a better sense of how a case might progress and how best to protect your rights.
 We have a track record of helping a wide variety of clients, including parties on either side of paternity suits.
 Call today to speak with a Dallas paternity and support attorney – (214) 290-8001.